-An immensely popular book written by Larry Crabb in 1998 discusses the encounter our first parents Adam and Eve had with a fallen angel in the Garden in Eden.
+A popular book written by Larry Crabb in 1998 discussed the encounter our first parents Adam and Eve had with a fallen angel in the Garden in Eden.
 The main supposition of Dr. Crabb is that Adam sinned by standing passively by in the very presence of Eve while she yielded to the serpent's beguiling and ate the forbidden fruit.
 Therefore, men he concludes, are often passive and do not stand up in a protective role over their wives and families.
-Since sins of omission are often more serious than sins of commission, this is a big deal, says Crabb.
+Since sins of omission are often more serious than sins of commission, this is a big deal, said Crabb.

 In our fallen world few can deny that men are often passive wimps and fail their wives and families and society by not acting when it was in their power to act and save the situation.